-23.123.2 The minutes will record how each individual member voted.

-- 23.223.3 When a motion and amendment are before the Council or Committee the proposal receiving the support of a majority of members present and voting will be declared to be a decision of the Council or Committee. - 23.323.4 When a motion and two or more amendments are before the Council or Committee and the adoption of one or more of the proposals would result in either the continuation of a decision or no action, a vote will firstly be taken on the proposal(s) involving continuation or no action as soon as the discussion is completed.
+- 24.1 All votes will be taken by roll call vote or by electronic voting and with a clear public audit trail from vote to Member. - 24.2 The minutes will record how each individual member voted. - 24.3 When a motion and amendment are before the Council or Committee the proposal receiving the support of a majority of members present and voting will be declared to be a decision of the Council or Committee. - 24.4 When a motion and two or more amendments are before the Council or Committee and the adoption of one or more of the proposals would result in either the continuation of a decision or no action, a vote will firstly be taken on the proposal(s) involving continuation or no action as soon as the discussion is completed.
 This vote will be taken 'for or against' either continuation or no action.
-Any vote necessary on the remaining proposals will be taken in terms of Standing Order 23.1. - 23.423.5 When a motion and two or more amendments, none of which involves continuation or no action, are before the Council or Committee, the vote will be taken on all proposals, each member having one vote.
+Any vote necessary on the remaining proposals will be taken in terms of Standing Order 24.1. - 24.5 When a motion and two or more amendments, none of which involves continuation or no action, are before the Council or Committee, the vote will be taken on all proposals, each member having one vote.
 If a proposal receives the support of a majority of members voting it will be declared to be the decision of the Council or Committee.
 If none of the proposals receives the support of a majority of those voting, the one which has received the fewest votes will be dropped and a fresh vote taken on the remaining proposals.
 If there is an equal number of votes between the proposals with the fewest votes the Lord Provost will have a casting vote to determine which proposal should be dropped.
 If the Lord Provost does not exercise his/her casting vote, the decision will be by lot.
-This process of elimination will continue until one proposal has received majority support from those voting which will be declared the decision of the Council or Committee.
+This process of elimination will continue until one proposal has received majority support from those voting which will be declared the decision of the Council or Committee. - 24.6 If there are equal numbers of votes, the Lord Provost or Convener will have a casting vote except where the vote relates to appointing a member of the Council to any particular office or committee.
+In this case, the decision will be by lot.